ttkorhonen/e3pages/docs/kb/training/workbook/6_e3_vars.md

 ```

 As stated before, these variables are needed if you want to use database or protocol files that have been installed with a given module.
 For example, *StreamDevice*
-uses a varaible `STREAM_PROTOCOL_PATH` when searching for `.proto` files, and so a common idiom in a startup script is a line such as
+uses a variable `STREAM_PROTOCOL_PATH` when searching for `.proto` files, and so a common idiom in a startup script is a line such as

 ```bash
 epicsEnvSet("STREAM_PROTOCOL_PATH", "$(mymodule_DB)")
 ```

-Excercise:
+Exercise:
 * Modify the above startup script to add some other modules, and look at the resulting paths.
 For example, load `stream` and see what paths `module_DIR` are available within the IOC shell.

 ### EPICS variables, parameters, and environment variables